Circassians in Romania

 In 1864, as a result of the Circassian genocide, a total of 10,000 Circassians would settle in Northern Dobruja, where they would remain for about 14 years until their expulsion as agreed in the Treaty of San Stefano, which gave this region to Romania.
-This Dobrujan Circassian community influenced the area, having indirectly funded the construction of buildings still standing today in Tulcea and having two Romanian villages in Northern Dobruja, Cerchezu and Slava Cercheză, named after them.
+This Dobrujan Circassian community influenced the area, having indirectly funded the construction of buildings still standing today in Tulcea and having two villages in Romania's Northern Dobruja, Cerchezu and Slava Cercheză, named after them.

-Today, there are some people in both Romania and the closely related Moldova with the surname Cerchez or similar, which are clearly derived from the Circassians.
-In 1989, there were about 99 Circassians in Moldova, although the existence of a Circassian minority in Romania had most likely already ended by the time the 20th century had started due to assimilation.
+The existence of a Circassian minority in Romania had most likely already ended by the time the 20th century had started due to assimilation.
+Today, there are some people in both Romania and the closely related Moldova with the surname Cerchez or similar, which are derived from the Circassians.

 History

 In Moldavia and Wallachia

 Documents from the times of the Principality of Moldavia show that names derived from the Circassians were attested as early as in the 15th century.
 It is in this time when, in 1435, Cerchiaz, a cantor of the royal council of Moldavia, was recorded.
 In 1661, the existence of a boyar (noble) named Cherchiaz Gheorghe was also recorded.
 People like this were also attested in the Principality of Wallachia; documents from the 17th century record Cercheza Maria, wife of a treasurer named Aslan.
 It is uncertain whether Cercheza was a proper name in itself or if it only referred to the ethnic origin of the person.

 The concept of the Circassian beauty, widely known in Western Europe in the past and according to which Circassian women were of great beauty, also arrived to Romania, with the Romanian poet Dimitrie Bolintineanu embodying it in his poem Esmé.

 It is believed that, by the start of the 20th century, the Circassian minority in Romania had already disappeared as a result of assimilation.